 In fact, although a direct correlation between stress and risk of cardiac events is still being studied, it is believed that the elevation of hormones such as adrenaline and cortisol, along with the lifestyle risks that often accompany stress, take their toll on blood pressure and overall heart health.

-The American Heart Association suggests several emergency stress stoppers are recommended by the AHA to use alone or in combination when stressful situations escalate, among them:
+Several emergency stress stoppers are recommended by the AHA to use alone or in combination when stressful situations escalate, among them:

-- Set your watch early to avoid the stress of being late.
+- Set your watch early to avoid the stress of being late

 - Take three to five deep breaths before responding to a situation

-- Walk away from the stressful situation-or just go for a walk.
+- Walk away from the stressful situation, or just go for a walk

-- Stop negative self-talk or the “why me?” that contributes to feelings of helplessness.
+- Stop negative self-talk or the “why me?” that contributes to feelings of helplessness

-- Don’t be afraid to say “no"--it’s perfectly okay to set limits for yourself (but it may take some practice!)
+- Don’t be afraid to say “no”—it’s perfectly okay to set limits for yourself (but it may take some practice!)

 - Get organized.
 Take one segment of your life at a time and think about how you can literally (or figuratively) clean it up.
-Break big projects into smaller steps so they are less daunting for yourself, or assign pieces to members of your family if you have one.
+Break big projects into smaller steps so they are less daunting—or assign pieces to members of your family, if you have one.
 (It’s okay to ask for help.)
-And do yourself a favor: stash a couple of protein bars or a healthy snack your desk so that when your morning does spiral out of control, you’re not running on a caffeine-only diet until lunch.
+Lastly, do yourself a favor: stash a couple of protein bars or a healthy snack in your desk or locker so that when your morning does spiral out of control, you’re not running on a caffeine-only diet until lunch.